The name “French Mocha” refers to a French style of roasting coffee dark and the word “Mocha/ Moka” refers to coffee port in Yemen.

-I choose to roast each component separately due to the vast different in bean density and size between the two coffee.
-The Ethiopian coffee took a lot of energy to get going and produced a rich, creamy milk chocolate like fragrance, while the Costa Rican beans took in the heat much easier and had some interesting notes of toffee and dark caramel.
+I choose to roast each component separately due to the vast different in bean density and size between the two coffees.
+The Ethiopian coffee took more energy to get going and produced a rich, creamy milk chocolate like fragrance, while the Costa Rican beans took in the heat much easier and had some interesting notes of toffee and dark caramel.

-Visually the beans has a nice gloss, sign of dark roasted beans.
+Visually the beans have a nice gloss, sign of dark roasted beans.
 It has a full rounded body with taste of toffee, dates & cacao.

 |Brewing Method||Coffee to Water Ratio||Coffee Dose||Water||Grind*based on EK43||Time||Temperature|